 Abstract

-Objective: To assess the long-term outcomes of epilepsy surgery between 1995–2015 in South Wales, UK, linking case note review, postal questionnaire and population databases.
+Objective: To assess the long-term outcomes of epilepsy surgery between 1995–2015 in South Wales, UK, linking case note review, postal questionnaire and routinely-collected healthcare data.

-Aims: To determine: 1) changes in seizure outcomes (Engel classification), 2) changes in dosing and type of anti-epileptic drugs (AEDs), 3) time to surgery from initial diagnosis, 4) patients’ reported interpretations of their health using the QOLIE-31-P and their relation with clinical outcomes, and 6) a linked population database of healthcare records.
+Aims: To determine: changes in seizure outcomes and dosing and type of anti-epileptic drugs (AEDs), time to surgery from initial diagnosis, patients’ reported interpretations of their health and their relation with clinical outcomes, changes in hospital admission rates using linked routinely-collected data.

-Method: We identified patients from a departmental database and collected outcome data from patient case notes.
-We sent an in-house patient questionnaire and the QOLIE-31-P, to all cases.
-The SAIL database was queried ….
-Owen / Aaron
+Method: We identified patients from a departmental database and collected outcome data from patient case notes, an in-house questionnaire, the QOLIE-31-P and linked routinely-collected data within the Secure Anonymised Information Linkage (SAIL) databank.

-Results: patients had resective epilepsy surgery with sufficient clinical information to be included in the study.
+Results: 57 patients had resective surgery with sufficient clinical information to be included in the study.
 The median age at surgery was 34 years (11–70); a median 24 years (2-56) after onset of habitual seizures.
-The median duration of follow-up was seven years (2–19).
-28 (49%) patients were free from disabling seizures (Engel Class 1), 9 (16%) experienced rare disabling seizures (Class 2), 13 (23%) had worthwhile improvements (Class 3) and seven (12%) no improvement in seizure frequency (Class 4).
+The median follow-up was seven years (2–19).
+28 (49%) patients were free from disabling seizures (Engel Class 1), 9 (16%) experienced rare disabling seizures (Class 2), 13 (23%) had worthwhile improvements (Class 3) and seven (12%) no improvement (Class 4).
 There was a 30% mean reduction in total AED load at five years post-surgery.
-38 (66.7%) patients experienced tonic-clonic seizures pre-surgery verses 8 (14%) at last outpatient clinic visit following surgery.
-33 (39%) questionnaires were returned.
+38 (66.7%) patients experienced tonic-clonic seizures pre-surgery verses 8 (14%) at last review.
 Seizure-free patients self-reported a greater overall quality-of-life over those not achieving seizure freedom.
 On the QOLIE-31-P, those seizure-free scored a mean of 67.6/100 (100 is best), whereas those with continuing seizures scored 46.0/100 (p<0.006).
-SAIL results
+There was a significant decrease in the rate of hospital admissions for any cause after epilepsy surgery a median of X days per 1000 patient days compared with X before p<0.005)

-Significance: In our cohort, following epilepsy surgery 58% of patients were free of disabling seizures, there was a reduced AED load and an improved quality-of-life that closely correlated with seizure outcomes.
-We, as others have reported, note a long delay from diagnosis to surgery in this cohort.
+Significance: Following epilepsy surgery 58% of patients were free of disabling seizures, there was a reduced AED load and an improved quality-of-life that closely correlated with seizure outcomes.
+We, as others have reported, note a long delay from diagnosis to surgery.
 The importance of long term follow-up is emphasized in terms of evolving medical needs and health and social care outcomes.

 Introduction:

 Epilepsy is a chronic condition with a prevalence of 50 million worldwide and an incidence of 2.4 million per annum (1).
 In Wales, approximately 30000 people suffer with epilepsy (2).
-The main treatment of epilepsy is pharmacological intervention with antiepileptic drugs (AED).
+The main treatment of epilepsy is pharmacological intervention with antiepileptic drugs (AEDs).
 However, a third to a half of patients develop seizures that are resistant to AEDs, or drug resistant epilepsy (DRE) (3).
 DRE is defined as a failure to achieve sustained seizure freedom after treatment with at least two appropriately chosen and appropriately used AEDs, in monotherapy or in combination (4-6).
 The reasons why DRE develops remains unknown (7).
 Delineation and surgical resection of epileptogenic brain tissue is a curative treatment option in selected cases, with a strong evidence base for reducing or halting seizures and reducing AED dependence, along with beneficial outcomes on quality of life (QOL) (8-12).